dailybruin/the-stack/_posts/2016-10-31-gym-traffic.md

 ## A quick glance

-The heat charts below show how busy each facility is at different hours and days of week.
-Because Wooden and BFit differ in size, we compare each facility's traffic at each time period with its *peak traffic*.
-Peak traffic is simply the average number of people at 5:30 PM on a weekday in the first 3 weeks of a quarter when more people go to gyms.
+The heat charts below show how busy each facility is at different hours of day and days of week.
+Because Wooden and BFit differ in size, we compare each facility's traffic at each time period with the *peak traffic* at that facility.
+Peak traffic is defined as the average number of people at 5:30 PM on a weekday in the first 3 weeks of a quarter when more people go to gyms.

 <div class='ui centered medium header'>Wooden</div>
 <div class='ui centered grid'>